IftekherSunny/IconDirective/README.md

 ## Basic Uses

-Get fontawesome icon in the blade template.
+To add fontawesome icon in your blade template just use @icon directive and pass the fontawesome icon name.

 ```html
 @icon('github')
 ```

-Added extra classes with the @icon directive.
+Optionally, you can add extra classes for the fontawesome icon.

 ```html
 @icon('github', 'fa-5x', 'blue')